swarali-gurjar/C-plus-plus-Decision-making-statements-using-loops/README.md

 # Decision-making-statements-using-loops

+# Aim:
+To study and implement C++ Arrays and strings

 ## Theory:

 In C++, decision making and looping are fundamental control structures that help in controlling the flow of the program based on certain conditions.